 Traction

-Base also began trading power in 2024, selling stored energy to both customers and the grid.
-In May 2024, the company launched in the Austin area and expanded to the Dallas-Worth area in August 2024.
-According to the company, Base has backed up their customers in every outage since then and saved customers tens of thousands of dollars on their energy bills.
+In August 2025, the company launched in the Dallas-Fort Worth area, expanding from areas like Austin, Houston, and San Antonio.
+According to the company, Base has backed up its customers in every outage since then and saved customers tens of thousands of dollars on their energy bills.

 Valuation